-For Nike, maybe a 1% license fee is more appropriate; just $5,000.
+For Nike’s huge budget, maybe a 1% license fee is more appropriate; which is around $5,000.
 Apply that 1% to the billboard, however, and you get only $30.
 Hardly worth it.

-Shooting about 80 days a year, my daily rate covering creative costs is $1,200.
+Shooting about 80 days a year, my daily rate is $1,200.

 The shoe company will use the product images in the following ways:

-Magazine ads: $3,000 total in one year
+Magazine ads: $3,000 total spend in one year

 Packaging: 60,000 boxes costing $5 each = $300,000 total